GRZ4NA/EasyDiscordBot/README.md

 *Documentation might change without patching the package on npmjs.
 Please read [README.md](https://github.com/GRZ4NA/EasyDiscordBot/blob/master/README.md) on the GitHub repo to get the latest documentation.*

-**NOTE!
-Since I'm the only person that created this package I can't take care of everything so in some cases my code may behave not as expected.
+**Since I'm the only person that created this package I can't take care of everything so in some cases my code may behave not as expected.
 Feel free to contribute to this project by submitting a change or a bug.**

 ## Table of contents
 - [Installation](#installation)